-Partners Capital shines the spotlight on Geopolitics, China, Biotechnology and Impact Investing at its fourth Annual Investor Workshop
+Partners Capital shines the spotlight on Geopolitics, China, Biotechnology and Impact Investing at its Annual Investor Workshop

 Partners Capital shines the spotlight on Geopolitics, China, Biotechnology and Impact Investing at its fourth Annual Investor WorkshopPartners Capital Investment Group, the Outsourced Investment Office serving sophisticated institutions and senior investment professionals in Europe, North America and Asia, held its Annual Investor Workshop on Tuesday 15th October 2019 in New York.